microfeed/microfeed/README.md

-# microfeed: a simple self-hosted feed on Cloudflare
+# microfeed: a simple self-hosted CMS on Cloudflare

 [![Deploy to Cloudflare Pages](https://github.com/microfeed/microfeed/actions/workflows/deploy.yml/badge.svg?event=workflow_dispatch)](https://github.com/microfeed/microfeed/actions/workflows/deploy.yml)

 > Note: microfeed is in Open Alpha, running on Cloudflare's Open Alpha products (e.g., D1).
 Therefore, we don't recommend for production data and traffic at this moment.

-microfeed allows you to easily create a self-hosted feed on Cloudflare [Pages](https://pages.cloudflare.com/), [R2](https://www.cloudflare.com/products/r2/), [D1](https://developers.cloudflare.com/d1/), and [Zero Trust](https://www.cloudflare.com/products/zero-trust/).

-You can consider microfeed as a very lightweight CMS (Content management system), where you can easily publish audios, videos, photos, documents, blog posts, and any external urls to the feed.
+microfeed is a very lightweight CMS (Content management system), where you can easily publish audios, videos, photos, documents, blog posts, and any external urls to the feed.
+With microfeed, you can easily self-host a feed on Cloudflare [Pages](https://pages.cloudflare.com/), [R2](https://www.cloudflare.com/products/r2/), [D1](https://developers.cloudflare.com/d1/), and [Zero Trust](https://www.cloudflare.com/products/zero-trust/).
+It's like using WordPress, but no need to manage your own servers.

-The feed can be accessed via a customizable website, a rss feed (compatible w/ podcast rss), and a [json feed](https://www.jsonfeed.org/).
+The self-hosted feed can be accessed via a customizable website, a rss feed (compatible w/ podcast rss), and a [json feed](https://www.jsonfeed.org/).
 See it in action:
 * Web feed: [https://llamacorn.listennotes.com/](https://llamacorn.listennotes.com/)
 * Rss feed: [https://llamacorn.listennotes.com/rss/](https://llamacorn.listennotes.com/rss/)
 * Json feed: [https://llamacorn.listennotes.com/json/](https://llamacorn.listennotes.com/json/)